16 December 2020

 - For recipients of CSG, their CRG grants, if approved, will commence only after their CSG grants have ceased.

 3. Are trainees on the SGUnited Mid-Career Pathways Programme-Company Training (SGUP-CT) or SGUnited Skills programme (SGUS) eligible for the COVID-19 Recovery Grant (CRG)?

 - As monthly training allowances are already provided to trainees under the SGUP-CT or SGUS individuals who have commenced their SGUP-CT or SGUS programme will not be eligible for CRG.

 - The training allowances from the SGUP-CT or SGUS programmes are intended to help cover basic expenses incurred by the trainees over the duration of their training.
-The training allowance quantum is also higher than under CRG in recognition of the training commitment involved.
+The training allowance quantum is also higher than under CRG in recognition of the

 4. When must the job/income loss occur for an applicant to be eligible for the COVID-19 Recovery Grant?